-The Government has updated its regulation and advisory regarding Indonesia’s business visas and stay permits.
+The Government has updated its regulation and advisory regarding Indonesia business visa COVID.
 The latest regulation is based on a Circular Letter Number 0661 issued by Directorate General on Immigration, which states that foreigners who have attained specific visas and stay permits are now eligible to enter Indonesia, however, certain conditions and requirements remain.

 The following processes are open for offshore applications (i.e.: overseas applications).

-Foreigners who need to travel to Indonesia for the following reasons can now apply for a Single Entry Business Visa (SBV).
+Foreigners who need to travel to Indonesia for the following reasons can now apply for a Single Entry Indonesia Business Visa COVID (SBV).